Mika Godts: Ajax

 On 31 January 2023, Godts signed for Ajax on a contract until June 2025, with Ajax paying a reported fee of €1 million plus a sell-on clause.
 He initially joined Jong Ajax, making a goal-scoring debut on 20 February 2023 in a 4–2 Eerste Divisie home win against MVV Maastricht.
 His performances quickly earned him a first-team call-up, and on 9 April 2023, he made his Eredivisie debut for Ajax as a substitute in a 4–0 home win over Fortuna Sittard.
 Godts also featured as a substitute in the 2023 KNVB Cup final against PSV Eindhoven, scoring his penalty in the shoot-out which Ajax ultimately lost.
 He continued to gain experience primarily with Jong Ajax for the remainder of the 2022–23 season.

 During the 2023–24 season, Godts split his time between Jong Ajax, where he scored 6 goals in 14 appearances, and the first team.
 His integration into the senior squad was significantly hampered by a thigh injury sustained near the start of the season, which kept him sidelined for approximately three months.
 Despite the setback, he made 13 Eredivisie appearances and gained his first taste of European football with 3 appearances off the bench in the UEFA Europa League.

 Godts became a more integrated member of the first-team squad under manager Francesco Farioli for the 2024–25 season, often featuring as a left winger.
-He scored his first goals for the senior team, netting 4 times in the Eredivisie by mid-March 2025, including the opener in a 4-0 win against Heracles Almelo in February.
+He scored his first goals for the senior team, netting 4 times in the Eredivisie by mid-March 2025, including the opener in a 4–0 win against Heracles Almelo in February.
 He also scored his first European goals during the UEFA Europa League campaign, including a brace in a 4–0 home victory against Beşiktaş on 26 September 2024.
 His growing importance was highlighted when a hamstring injury sustained against Galatasaray in late January 2025 caused selection issues for Farioli on the left wing.

+In the 2025–26 season, Godts established himself as an undisputed starter.
+By February 2026, he had already scored 12 goals and provided 9 assists in 21 Eredivisie appearances, becoming one of the league's most productive attackers.
+He also featured heavily in the club's UEFA Champions League campaign, making 8 appearances in the group stage.
+On 25 April 2026, he scored a goal from a solo run in a 2–0 away win over NAC Breda.
+After the end of the season, with Ajax having finished fifth and winning the play-offs for European football, Godts was named Johan Cruyff Talent of the Year in the Eredivisie.

+Paris Saint-Germain

+On 15 August 2026, Godts signed a five-year contract with Ligue 1 club Paris Saint-Germain.
+The transfer fee was reportedly estimated at €55m.
+He made his competitive debut for PSG on 23 August 2026 against Stade Rennais FC in Ligue 1.